JPBiddle/watch-review/README.md

 ## Features

-The website features a set of functional.
+The website features a set of functions which enable new users to engage with content quickly and allow existing users to return and access their content.
+Functions are as follows;

 ---